-Storage Spaces in Windows 8 allow combining multiple hard drives or Solid State drives into one storage pool.
-The drives can be connected via any interface (ATA, SATA, SAS or USB) and you can combine disks that are different in size.
-A Storage Space is actually a virtual disk and it is usable in Windows as any other hard drive.
+Storage Spaces in Windows 8, 8.1, and 10 allow combining multiple hard disk drives (HDD) or solid-state drives (SSD) into one storage pool.
+The drives can be connected to any interface (ATA, SATA, SAS, or USB) and you can combine disks that are different in size.
+A Storage Space is actually a virtual disk and it is usable in Windows just like any other drive.

 The main reason for Storage Spaces is to provide some form of fault tolerance - if one drive in a storage pool fails, you will not lose your data and you can easily replace the failed disk later.
-In many ways, the feature is identical to RAID (Redundant Array of Inexpensive/Independent Disks) levels 1 (mirroring) and 5 (striping with distributed parity), but unlike in RAID, you can combine disks of any type and size in Windows 8 storage pools.
+In many ways, the feature is identical to RAID (Redundant Array of Inexpensive/Independent Disks) levels 1 (mirroring) and 5 (striping with distributed parity), but unlike in RAID, you can combine disks of any type and size into Windows 8/8.1 and 10 storage pools.

-There are special drive enclosures on sale that conform with Windows 8 Storage Spaces requirements - these ones can even light up notification LED-s for failed drives.
+There are special drive enclosures on sale that conform with Windows 8, 8.1, and 10 Storage Spaces requirements - these ones can even light up notification LED-s for failed drives.

-A Storage Space in Windows 8 is always NTFS-formatted and you can set file and folder security or enable Encrypting File System (BitLocker is also supported).
-Windows 8 also recognizes the brand new ReFS format used in Windows Server 2012.
+A Storage Space in Windows 8 and newer is always NTFS-formatted and you can set file and folder security or enable Encrypting File System (BitLocker is also supported).
+Windows 8/8.1/10 also recognize the new ReFS format used in Windows Server 2012.

 Unlike for traditional drives, there is no need to defragment Storage Spaces, or use Check Disk on them.
 If files on a member drive do get messed up (Windows will notify of this immediately), just disconnect and reconnect it.